 - What application will the disk storage system be used for?

 - What support and warranty options are available?

 Many RAID storage systems today have the ability to accept SSD drives.
 There are two models of SSD drives available Consumer or Enterprise.
 The difference is the price as Enterprise drives are considerably more, but they provide features and functionality which consumer drives lack.

 - Many Enterprise SSD drive vendors incorporate power safe features, which saves the last writes in flash using capacitance, should the power fail.
 When power is restored the data in the flash is written first.

 - Enterprise SSD drives are tested under worst case workloads, in order to ensure sustained and consistent performance

-- Enterprise SSD drives deliver better and more stable IOPS when under load
+- Enterprise SSD drives to deliver better and more stable IOPS when under load

 - Enterprise SSD drives also have better write algorithms and more cache to cope with bad blocks

-- Enterprise SSD also have a better warranty and support which is part of the initial cost
+- Enterprise SSD also has a better warranty and support which is part of the initial cost

-If you need high performing and reliable SSD drives, stick to Enterprise class models as you will have less issues and better performance.
+If you need high performing and reliable SSD drives, stick to Enterprise class models as you will have fewer issues and better performance.

 - Desktop drives are not designed for 7×24 operation

 - Desktop drives cannot handle thermal re-calibration of the drive heads

 - Desktop drives typically have less on-board cache